Amanda Knox will defend herself in an Italian court against a 16-year-old slander charge

-Her chance was made possible when a European court ruled that Italy violated her human rights during a long night of questioning after the murder of her British roommate in November 2007.
+The opportunity for Knox, who turns 37 next month, was made possible when a European court ruled that Italy violated her human rights during a long night of questioning after the killing of her British roommate in November 2007.

-Kercher’s brutal murder grabbed worldwide attention as suspicion fell on Knox, then 20, and her then-Italian boyfriend, Raffaele Sollecito, with whom she had been involved for just about a week.
+Kercher's killing grabbed worldwide attention as suspicion fell on Knox, then 20, and her then Italian boyfriend, Raffaele Sollecito, with whom she had been involved for just about a week.

 Knox and Sollecito were convicted in their first trial, but after a series of flip-flop verdicts, they were ultimately exonerated by Italy’s highest court in 2015.
 Knox returned to the United States in October 2011, after her first acquittal.
 She is now the mother of two small children, and has a podcast with her husband while campaigning against wrongful convictions.